ben519/MLPB/README.md

   Iris/
     Data/
       iris.csv
-    Problems/
     PredictSpecies/
       predict_species_rf.R
       predict_species_rf.py
       predict_species_xgb.R
     PredictSepalLength/
       iris_sepal_length_xgb.R

   JobTitles/
     Data/
       jobtitles.csv
-    Problems/
     PredictJobCategory/
       naive_bayes_model.py
       naive_bayes_model.R
 ```

-Most of these directories should include a *README.md* file providing details about the data and problems.
-There can be multiple problems that use a single dataset, and a single problem can (and should) have example solutions using multiple models.
-For example, files like *predict_species_rf.py* and *predict_species_rf.R* provide example solutions to predicting the species of an Iris flower.
+Most of these directories should include a *README.md* file providing details about the data and/or problem.
+A single dataset can have have multiple problems, and a single problem can have multiple example models/solutions.

-On top of all this, MLPB should (hopefully) develop a well documented wiki making it easy to search for problems using  characteristics like "mult-class classification", "sparse data", "unbalanced target", etc.
+On top of all this, MLPB will eventually develop a well documented wiki making it easy to search for problems using  characteristics like "mult-class classification", "sparse data", "unbalanced target", etc.